-Well MR97-3 water-level responses during the 2001 and 2002 construction activities were minor (fig. 2-19).
-Water levels varied between 2008 and 2012 with a general increasing trend; water levels rose steadily from mid-2013 until leveling off in 2015-2017.
-Seasonal water-level changes in 2017 and 2018 may be due to operational changes related to higher spring flows in the mine operations; 2019 water-level increases correspond to operational changes related to the Berkeley Pit Pumping/Discharge Pilot Project operations.
+Well MR97-3 water-level responses during the 2001 and 2002 HsB WTP construction activities were minor (fig. 2-19).
 2020 water levels showed only minor variations, while 2021 water levels declined by almost 3.5 ft, which is attributed to the suspension of leaching operations and a decline of flow in nearby ditches.
 Water-level changes in well MR97-4 (fig. 2-19) have shown the least amount of variability as the result of operational activities.

-Since installation of the MR97 well series in 1997, water levels have risen almost 1ft in wells MR97-1 and 97-4, while declining between 6.6 ft and 3.3 ft in wells MR97-2 and 97-3.
+Since installation of the MR97 well series in 1997, water levels have risen slightly in MR97-4 (0.17 ft), while declining between 2.4 ft and 8.4 ft in wells MR97-1, MR97-2, and MR97-3.
 It appears that operation of the precipitation plant and leach pads directly influences the shallow alluvial aquifer.
 Other changes, such as the weir installation and relocation, have affected past groundwater levels.
-No water-quality samples were collected from the MR-series wells between 2001 and 2021.
+No water-quality samples were collected from the MR-series wells between 2001 and 2022.
 Previous sampling documented the presence of elevated metals; this contamination most likely resulted from leach pad and precipitation plant operations.